chiraag-kakar/CCPP/README.md

 The exhaust (waste) heat escaped through the exhaust stack of the gas turbine is utilized by a Heat Recovery Steam Generator (HSRG) system to produce steam that spins a steam turbine.
 This steam turbine drives a generator to produce additional electricity.
 CCCP is assumed to produce 50% more energy than a single power plant.

+                                      😃Hit that ⭐ button to show some ❤️

 ## Data Set Information:
 The dataset contains 9568 data points collected from a Combined Cycle Power Plant over 6 years (2006-2011), when the power plant was set to work with full load.
 Features consist of hourly average ambient variables Temperature (T), Ambient Pressure (AP), Relative Humidity (RH) and Exhaust Vacuum (V) to predict the net hourly electrical energy output (EP) of the plant.